 Vincent Paris, whose first vintage was 1997, is as shy as his wines are bold.
-In his early 30's, he has retro sideburns, but not much else in the Cornas appellation's new star is "retro".
+In his early 30's, he has retro sideburns, but not much else about this appellation's established star is "retro".
 Vincent's uncle is Robert Michel, one of Cornas' finest growers.
-He made his two first wines with his uncle then, seeking autonomy, rented facilities for the vinification of his most recent wines.
+He made his two first wines with his uncle and then, seeking autonomy, rented facilities for the vinification of his most recent wines.
 He is in the process of building his own winemaking facilities with a courtyard that holds his apricot plantation.

-Vincent Paris, co-president of the appellation of Cornas with Jacques Lemencier, owns 6 hectares of vineyards and produces about 2,500cs per year of which 1,600cs are Cornas.
-He inherited most of his own vines from his grandfather (some of which are 90 years old) and has also rented some vines from his uncle.
-Vincent's total rented and owned holdings amount to 8 hectares.
-They are located at different places primarily along the southeast facing Cornas slope and a small lot in St. Joseph.
+Co-president of the appellation of Cornas with Jacques Lemencier, Vincent owns eight hectares of vineyards and produces about 2,500 cases per year, of which 1,600 are Cornas.
+He inherited most of his vines from his grandfather (some of which are 90 years old) and also rented, then purchased, vines from his uncle, including "Geynale" in the Cornas amphitheatre.
+They are located at different places primarily along the southeast facing Cornas slope and a small lot in Saint Joseph.

-He prunes to only four bunches of grapes per vine (the norm is between five and seven) which concentrates the vines' growing power and cuts down on the need for green harvests.
-He ferments at relatively low temperatures and matures his wine in oak barrels for up to 12 months.
+Vincent is convinced that the forests surrounding the appellation must remain wild and uncultivated.
+He believes in protecting ecosystems to preserve the health balance of all vegetation, not only vines.
+He is meticulous in the vineyards, and prunes to only four bunches of grapes per vine (the norm is between five and seven), which concentrates the vines' growing power and cuts down on the need for green harvests.
+In the cellar he ferments at relatively low temperatures and matures his wine in oak barrels for up to 12 months.